- Splunk Enterprise and virtual machines

-The tables below list the computing platforms that Splunk is available for.
-The first table lists availability for *nix operating systems and the second lists availability for Windows operating systems.

-2. Then, read across to find the appropriate computing architecture in the center column that best matches your environment.

-Some boxes have characters in addition to - or instead of - an 'x'.
+Some boxes have characters instead of a '✔'.
 Refer to the bottom of the tables to find out what the additional characters represent.

 Unix operating systems

-Text B:
+Text C:

 The tables below list the computing platforms that Splunk is available for.
 The first table lists availability for *nix operating systems and the second lists availability for Windows operating systems.